 Evangelical witness in a world class city is of utmost importance.
 In a world becoming increasingly urbanized, Trinity is committed to applying the gospel of Jesus Christ in ways uniquely understood by city people.

-Trinity is one of a very few Evangelical congregations on Manhattan’s East Side, an area of more than a half million people in a city of six million.
+Trinity is one of a very few Evangelical congregations on Manhattan’s East Side, an area of more than a half million people in a city of over eight million.

 Trinity is strategically located to draw, develop, and infuse the presence of Christ in young men and women who are on the “cutting edge” in world financial institutions, the greatest medical and research facilities, influential educational institutions, major business organizations, world diplomacy at the United Nations and embassies, famous cultural and entertainment centers, and the power of the media, advertising, and retailing industries.